Structure of higher education

 The goal for these changes is to increase quality in Norwegian research and higher education through stronger academic environments and a reasonable degree of efficiency.

 The need for reform in the university and university college sector is because we have too many programmes of study that are too small and vulnerable, and the quality of research is not good enough.
 Several universities are also struggling in terms of recruitment.

 In January, the government set in motion work on a Storting white paper examining which structure Norwegian higher education should adopt.
 In essence, which universities and university colleges are to be kept.

 Continuing and further education of teachers is the government’s most significant investment in the field of education and research.
 In addition, the Research and Development sector and the universities are being strengthened.

 The Government presents seven measures for higher education and research over the next four years.
 The goal is higher quality, says Minister for Education and Research Torbjørn Røe Isaksen.

-Department of Higher Education, Research and International Relations
+Department for Higher Education, Research and International Affairs

 Phone: + 47 22 24 77 01